Generalized sparse Bayesian learning and application to image reconstruction: Concluding remarks

 \section{Concluding remarks}

 This paper introduced a generalized approach for SBL and an efficient realization of it by the newly proposed BCD algorithm.
-In contrast to existing SBL methods, our new approach has two major advantages.
-First, the assumptions usually made regarding the unknown noise are relaxed.
-Specifically, we require the noise to be independent but not identically distributed.
-No other information about the covariance matrix is needed.
-Second, we are able to use any regularization operator $R$ as long as the common kernel condition \cref{eq:common_kernel} is satisfied, a usual assumption in regularized inverse problems.
+In contrast to existing SBL methods, we are able to use any regularization operator $R$ as long as the common kernel condition \cref{eq:common_kernel} is satisfied, a usual assumption in regularized inverse problems.
 Further, the BCD algorithm provides us with the full solution posterior $p(\mathbf{x}|\mathbf{y})$ for fixed hyper-parameters rather than just resulting in a point estimate, while being easy to implement and highly efficient.
 Future work will elaborate on sampling based methods for Bayesian inference \cite{bardsley2012mcmc}, which might be computationally more expensive but would also allow sampling from the full joint posterior $p(\mathbf{x},\boldsymbol{\alpha},\boldsymbol{\beta}|\mathbf{y})$.
+This has been addressed to some extent in \cite[Section 6]{calvetti2008hypermodels} for uncertainty quantification in regions of interest.
 Other research directions might include data-informed choices for the parameters $c$ and $d$ in \cref{eq:hyper_priors} and data fusion applications.
+Finally, it would be of interest to combine the proposed generalized SBL framework with generalized Gamma distributions as hyper-priors \cite{calvetti2020sparse} and the hybrid solver from \cite{calvetti2020sparsity}.